genner-lab/Nile-tilapia-competition/README.md

 Carlos A. Gracida Juarez, Christos C. Ioannou and Martin J. Genner.

-Code/ - R scripts to run analyses.
+scripts - includes R script to run analyses.

 Rcode_Behaviour.R - all data analyses and visualisation.

-Data/ - Data used in the analyses
+assets - includes data used in the analyses

 Behaviour_Data.txt - Behavioural response data analysed in study, including each species in each of the 64 trials.